nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" light>

-Here are some **key points** to keep in mind when using the commands:
+Here are some **key points** to keep in mind when you are using the commands:

 - You should supply **all** the fields (words in **`UPPER_CASE`**) that are needed for a command.<br>
   _**Example:** In `add person n/NAME`, **`NAME`** is a field which can be used as `add person n/John Doe`._